stanus74/home-assistant-saj-h2-modbus/README.md

 ## Installation

-This integration is NOT available in the HACS default repository. (the inclusion in HACS has been requested)
+This integration is available in the HACS default repository.

-1. Open HACS and click the three dots in the top right corner.
+1. Open HACS
-2. Select "Custom repositories," then enter the GitHub URL https://github.com/stanus74/home-assistant-saj-h2-modbus
-3. Choose "Integration" and click "Add."
-4. Find "SAJ H2 Inverter Modbus" and click "Install."
+2. Find "SAJ H2 Inverter Modbus" and click "Install."
-5. Restart Home Assistant.
+3. Restart Home Assistant.
-6. After reboot of Home-Assistant, this integration can be configured through the integration setup UI
+4. After reboot of Home-Assistant, this integration can be configured through the integration setup UI

 ## Configuration